Skip to main content

 });

 Actions running in Convex's environment are faster compared to Node.js, since they don't require extra time to start up before running your action (cold starts).
 They can also be defined in the same file as other Convex functions.
+Like queries and mutations they can import NPM packages, but not all are supported.

 "use node";